starseeker/archival/ayam/src/plugins/readme.txt

-[readme.txt - 25.
-Jul 2009]
+[readme.txt - 17.
+Oct 2010]

 This directory contains a collection of various plugins for Ayam.

 This file gives just an overview about what is here; for more complete documentation please refer to the main Ayam documentation.

-The plugins can be grouped in four categories, shader parsing plugins, import/export plugins, object type plugins, and miscellaneous helper plugins.
+The plugins can be grouped in five categories, shader parsing plugins, import/export plugins, object type plugins, scripting language plugins, and miscellaneous helper plugins.

 Shader Parsing Plugins